Peter Wilson (field hockey)

-Peter Wilson (born 9 August 1942) is a British field hockey player.
-He competed in the men's tournament at the 1968 Summer Olympics.
+Peter James Wilson (9 August 1942 – 22 March 2024) was a British hockey player.
+He competed at the 1968 Summer Olympics.

+Biography

+Wilson was born in Weston-super-Mare and educated at Dragon School and Chatham House Grammar School.
 While studying at St Edmund Hall at the University of Oxford, Wilson played two first-class cricket matches for Oxford University in 1964, against Hampshire and Derbyshire at Oxford.
 He scored 56 runs in his two matches, with a high score of 30.

+He was selected for Wales in 1963 and continued to represent Wales thereafter.
+Wilson represented Great Britain at the 1968 Olympic Games in Mexico City in the men's tournament.
+At the time of his Olympic selection he played for the City of Oxford Hockey Club.

+Wilson spent most of his career as a teacher at the Dragon School in Oxford, retiring in 2021.
+He died in March 2024, and a memorial service in his honour was held at the school on 22 September 2024.